typedb/typedb-driver-examples/commerce/bookstore/README.md

 This application consists of two python scripts.
 It has not much in terms of usability as it is merely a demonstration of TypeDB queries.

-You can clearly see the implementation of mentioned functions in the source codes.
+You can find the implementation of each function listed above in the source code.

 ## Prerequisites